Arjunmehta312/Arjun-Mehta_Tasks_AI-ML_GDSC/README.md

 1. **Even Number Sum Calculation**: A function that calculates the sum of even numbers from a user-provided list of integers.
 2. **Word Frequency Counter**: A function that counts the frequency of each word in a given input text.

-Additionally, there's a simple linear regression model for predicting house prices based on square footage.
+3. **Simple Linear Regression Model:** For predicting house prices based on square footage.

 ## Task Descriptions